Everything You Need to Know About Transvaginal Ultrasound

 What is a transvaginal ultrasound?

-transvaginal ultrasound is a special type of ultrasound that is used to look at the female reproductive organs.
-This type of ultrasound is done with a special wand (a rod-like instrument) inserted into the vagina.
+A transvaginal ultrasound is a special type of ultrasound that is used to look at the female reproductive organs.
+This type of ultrasound is done with a special wand inserted into the vagina.
 The wand is then used to take pictures of the reproductive organs.

 Furthermore, it is also used to look at the endometrium, which is the lining of the uterus as well as during the early stages of pregnancy for better visualization of the fetus.